 - MOSCOW, RUSSIA

-Ed. note: Ron Young's "Contemporary Patination" might not currently be available new, but copies are available used: "Contemporary Patination" [link is to product info at Amazon]
+Ed. note: Ron Young's "Contemporary Patination" might not currently be available new, but copies are available used: "Contemporary Patination" [affil. link to book on Amazon]

 Q. AS I UNDERSTOOD, NOBODY IS EXPERIENCED IN WHITE PATINA HERE.
 MAYBE, ANYBODY MEET YELLOW PATINA ON BRASS/COPPER?
 SINCERELY, ALEXALEXANDER VOLKOV [returning]